nu11secur1ty/metasploit-framework-nu11secur1ty/docs/metasploit-framework.wiki/Metasploit-Guide-LDAP.md

 - `ENUM_USER_PASSWORD_NEVER_EXPIRES` - Dump info about all users whose password never expires.
 - `ENUM_USER_PASSWORD_NOT_REQUIRED` - Dump info about all users whose password never expires and whose account is still enabled.
 - `ENUM_USER_SPNS_KERBEROAST` - Dump info about all user objects with Service Principal Names (SPNs) for kerberoasting.
+- `ENUM_PRE_WINDOWS_2000_COMPUTERS` - Dump info about all computer objects likely created as a "pre-Windows 2000 computer", for which the password might be predictable.

 ### Kerberos Authentication